-In Oregon there are 112 surety bonding requirements that individuals and business need to acquire.
-40 different government departments, agencies, commissions, counties and cities regulate various industries and operations with the State and use the surety bond as a tool to protect Oregon's beautiful landscape and people.
+In Oregon, there are 112 surety bonding requirements that individuals and businesses need to acquire.
+40 different government departments, agencies, commissions, counties, and cities regulate various industries and operations with the State and use the surety bond as a tool to protect Oregon's beautiful landscape and people.

 Bonds related to court orders or the execution of trusts and wills.
 Whether the personal representative, plaintiff, defendant, or trustee you may need one of these bonds.

-Business Service, Employee Dishonesty, ERISA, Janitorial Service and Notary Bonds.
+Business Service, Employee Dishonesty, ERISA, and Janitorial Service Bonds

 The following bonds are requested more than others at Jet.
 Get right into in by selecting your bond category below.

 Residential and commercial contractors are required to have a license bond by the Construction Contractors Board.